Thanks to advanced features it offers, the software does all you would expect from a high-quality USB over RDP redirector.

 Additionally to making USB peripherals available over the network, UNG lets you setup your remote desktop so that it can automatically recognize shared devices and connect to them in moments.

-Another major advantage of the solution is the ability to limit access to a USB device when working in the multi-user environment.
+Another major advantage of this USB over remote desktop solution is the ability to limit access to a USB device when working in the multi-user environment.
 This is particularly useful when you redirect a peripheral to a terminal server and want to temporarily shield your device from other users of the remote system.

 More than that, the Linux version of the software works perfectly well with RemoteFX USB Redirection (MS-RDPEUSB), which makes it possible to remotely manage USB devices attached to your Linux host from Windows client OS.